satya-arjunan/visocyteold/Utilities/Doxygen/pages/ProxyHints.md

 Available icons are visible in the sources of Visocyte

-If the desired icon is not present, it can be added, for example in the context of a plugin, using GUI_RESOURCES in your ADD_PARAVIEW_PLUGIN macro, a .qrc file and your own icon file.
+If the desired icon is not present, it can be added, for example in the context of a plugin, using GUI_RESOURCES in your ADD_VISOCYTE_PLUGIN macro, a .qrc file and your own icon file.

     <SourceProxy ...>
       ...